About Us

 28. Ireana did not so much as grimace – nothing Daniel said surprised her, ever.
 "What about the 1986 Earth I saw?" she asked.

 30. Daniel continued, "You can terminate him and work here on Sunova permanently for the rest of your life.
 Or...if you want, you may remain on Earth with him in your current time.
 I will suspend his termination if he agrees to this condition without question.
 The choice is yours."
 There was another matter on Ireana's mind, but it didn't involve Daniel, it could wait.
 "So the B-80's on my back now?" she thought.
-Something she heard G-49 say.
+Something G-49 said once.

 31. "Dayton!”
 Daniel pronounced louder and much more severely.